blcxtranslations/blcx/_translated/chapter-0038.md

 "You are..."
 The simple youth turned around and looked at Lin Xuan with doubt.
 With a flash of vigilance in his eye he hesitantly said: "Fellow cultivator asked me to wait, what did you need?"

 Lin Xuan had some mixed feelings.
 He could clearly see that the youth had an alert expression on his face.
 Even though he looked dull in the head, he had a fine mind.
-He know that he needed to be guarded around strangers, but he was still to inexperienced, because the expressions on his face were too obvious.
+He knows that he needed to be guarded around strangers, but he was still too inexperienced because the expressions on his face were too obvious.

 Lin Xuan smiled and stepped forward, deliberately pretending he had not seen his expression.
 "I am Zhao Gang and I would like to buy fellow cultivators seals."